unfoldingWord/fred-zulip-bot/README.md

 ---

+## Usage
+To use fred-bot in Zulip, simply @fred-bot <some-message> and he will respond.
+First by saying "Fred is thinking..." then later with the actual response to the users message/query.

+---

 ## Features
 - Intent classification using Google Gemini models.
 - Read-only SQL generation with safety checks against destructive commands.